NordicSemiconductor/Android-nRF-Mesh-Library/README.md

 This is a preview version that has missing features and capabilities that are going to be added in the near future.

+nRF Mesh for Android is supported on Android devices running Android 4.3 and onwards.

 ### Features
 1. Supports provisioning with OOB Numeric
 2. Adding App Key